 - Metadata View.
 This tab reveals how the sentiment of a document has been computed by highlighting terms that are contained in the sentiment lexicon (green = positive, red = negative), as well as negation triggers (blue) that reverse the polarity of a sentence.

-Quotes.
+Sentences.
 Alternatively, the system lists matching quotes and groups them by document.
 Users can sort the results by source, date of publication, and the sentiment on both the document level and the sentence level (the color of the term reflects sentence-level sentiment).

 Word Tree.
 An interactive tool for showing the lexical context of search terms.